 Antioxidants help decrease cell damage.
 Limonene illustrates antioxidant effects that are beneficial for its users – it helps your immune system by assisting with the removal of free radicals throughout the body.
 In addition, limonene protects cells from oxidative stress induced by the exogenous addition of H(2)O(2).

-Keep It Clean: Anti-viral, Anti-fungal and Antibacterial
+Keep It Clean: Anti-fungal and Antibacterial

 Boost Your Heart Health